 - #8: Utilize, appreciate, and evaluate a broad range of LIS and related research literature and have sufficient understanding of processes and methods (including those shared across disciplines) required to conduct principled inquiries and investigations.

 - #9: Examine the impact, importance, and limitations of technologies in personal, professional, and social contexts as well as in library and information studies settings.

-Written and oral introductions to topics, readings, class and group discussions, in-class small group activities, group project report and presentation, paired presentation, and guest speakers (where and when possible).
+Written and oral introductions to topics, readings, class and group discussions, group project report and online discussion / presentation, and guest speakers (where and when possible).

 Prerequisite: LIS 501 Foundations of LIS

 There are no required textbooks for this class.
 Copies of required and recommended readings from scholarly journals, books, etc. will be provided by the instructor.